terraref/terrautils/description.rst

     pip install https://github.com/terraref/terrautils/archive/<branch>.zip

 **Note:** the terrautils package is heavily dependent on the GDAL library and tools.
 Installing GDAL can most easily be accomplished at the operating system level using packages designed for your distribution.
-If you see errors about failing to import osgeo you need to make sure GDAL is installed correctly on your system.
+If you see errors about failing to import osgeo you need to make ensure GDAL and its python wrappers are installed.
+Terrautils will work with both GDAL v1.11 and v2.2 so whichever is available for your system should be fine.